SuzukiHonoka/AWS_Traffic_Monitor/README.md

 This monitor is based in aws cli v2, and it can simply check the usage of the traffic by calling in cli.
 When the usage reached the limit you set, the tool can execute the cmd you pre-defined.

+# Requirement
+- aws cli v2

+if you are not installed currently you may go to this [Refer](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html) for more details.

 # Usage
 - -c Path to config file [json]
 - -l Interval for loop [second]